fabriziosalmi/proxmox-lxc-autoscale/README.md

 1. Download the latest version of the LXC AutoScale Python script.
 2. Download and install the systemd service file.
 3. Set up the necessary directories and configuration files.
+4. Ask the user if he want to keep existing conf if present.
-4. Back up any existing configuration files before updating them.
+5. Back up any existing configuration files before updating them.
-5. Enable and start the LXC AutoScale systemd service.
+6. Enable and start the LXC AutoScale systemd service.

 ## Configuration